A Monster Christmas

-A Monster Christmas or Abominable Christmas is a 2012 American animated children's film, made for television.
+A Monster Christmas or Abominable Christmas is a 2012 American made-for-television animated children's film.
 Directed by Chad Van De Keere for Kickstart Productions, it features the voices of Isabella Acres, Drake Bell, Emilio Estevez and Ray Liotta.
 The film is about two young abominable snow children who escape the capture of an evil scientist and take up residence with a family.
 The film was screened at the 2013 Foyle Film Festival.

 Cast

 The following actors provided their voice for the characters: